Safety and your head

 Perhaps the biggest change in modern riding headgear came about when retaining harnesses became a requirement across all current standards.
 Again, there’s a huge amount of variation from webbing harnesses to soft leather and even transparent versions that appear almost invisible.

 Etiquette to ensure correct turnout, in the show ring for instance, and the need to adhere to certain equestrian disciplines’ rules both apply when choosing a riding hat.
-Only formal UK legislation covering riding hats states that all riders aged 14 and under must wear a hat conforming to at least EN1384 (the European standard) when riding on the public highway.
-This is also the basic minimum standard for most forms of riding.
+Only formal UK legislation covering riding hats states that all riders aged 14 and under must wear a hat conforming to current regulations when riding on the public highway.

 Beyond that, various health and safety requirements apply to staff working with horses including within the racing industry.